JX-Master/LunaSDK-Docs/docs/api/class_luna_1_1_array_1abee57f5c6cacf03f590795737d18e7e8.md

 constexpr const_iterator cend() const
 ```

-Gets one constant iterator pointing to the one past last element of the array.
+Gets one constant iterator to the one past last element of the array.

 ## Return value
-Returns one constant iterator pointing to the one past last element of the array.
+Returns one constant iterator to the one past last element of the array.